barretodaniel/random-flickr-image/README.md

 <RandomFlickrImage size="q" />
 ```

-To facilitate style overrides, the component will pass down the `className` and `style` prop to the underlying `img` tag.
+To facilitate style overrides, the component will pass down the `className` and `style` props to the underlying `img` tag.

 ```jsx
 <RandomFlickrImage